 The “right time” for law school will vary from person to person, based on many factors, from finances to undergrad experiences to family considerations.
 But here’s the good news: every year, first-year law students come from a mix of folks fresh out of undergrad and those who have been working

 The University of Pennsylvania Law School has become the first law school to accept GMAT scores in place of LSAT scores for students interested in earning a JD outside of a dual degree program.
 As part of a two-year pilot program announced in June, applicants will be allowed

 We, the American Bar Association Law Student Division Council affirm that the American Bar Association can and should do more to protect potential law students and current law students as they seek to enter the legal profession.
 We also affirm that greater transparency, achieved through accreditation rules, will ensure that students can make informed decisions.
 We, thus, call for the Council of the Section of Legal Education (“Council”) to increase the reporting requirements already authorized under Standard 509.

 Q: I’m a freshman in High School, and I want to prepare to become an attorney.
 I have already done a bit of research, but there are still a few questions that I have (below).
 A: Excellent!
 You are preparing early!
-Being a lawyer can be fascinating and rewarding.
-But it’s
+Being a lawyer can

 The ABA and the Section on Legal Education may soon be generating much discussion and debate as they weigh a significant tightening of Standard 316, which relates to bar passage rates.